-At the heart of the SECM70 control is a powerful 32-bit microprocessor that runs Woodward's ControlCore operating system.
+At the heart of the SECM70 control is a powerful 32-bit ST SPC5642A microprocessor, and in one case an ST SPC5634M microprocessor, that runs Woodward's ControlCore operating system.
 Application programming is accomplished via Woodward's MotoHawk application software tool.
 MotoHawk is a rapid controls system development tool that allows controls engineers to quickly create controls software directly within Simulink diagrams, which run on any MotoHawk-enabled electronic control modules.
 Application developers work directly in the Simulink environment and with a one-step build are able to go from an application model to a file that can be programmed directly into Woodward production hardware.
 MotoHawk provides a high-level programming environment for users who have control systems expertise but don't necessarily have specific embedded programming skills.
 Once the application program has been generated and loaded into the SECM70 control via the CAN port, the user can view variables and tune the control using an appropriate service interface tool such as Woodward's ToolKit or MotoTune.
 Connection to other devices, such as a diagnostic tool, is accomplished by means of other CAN ports available on the control.
 The desired information flow is programmed into the control via MotoTune or ToolKit.
+Note that MotoHawk 2017b SP0 or newer is required to target the SECM70 MY17 hardware.